acetic acid

 Remarks

-The intensity of this flavour increases with decreasing beer pH value.
+The intensity of butyric acid flavour increases with decreasing beer pH value.

 Threshold distribution